keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 ### An infernal gateway: sulfur and the Sicilian Mafia

 In 1901 a crew of boys gathers at one of the hundreds of entrances to the sulfur pit mines dotted across the Sicilian province.
 They are the *carusi*, the young lads, and their masters are the enforcers are there to protect the private affairs of the local *famiglia*, the nascent Sicilian Mafia.
-The feudal barons had been replaced by territorial landholders just a generation before when the Sicilian island had been [annexed in 1861 to form the unified Italian state](https://en.wikipedia.org/wiki/Unification_of_Italy).  [*Description of why sulfur veins are in such high concentration in Sicily* The Messinian salinity crisis 6 millions years ago had created the opportunity for industrial wealth in towns along the strait.
+The feudal barons had been replaced by territorial landholders just a generation before, when the Sicilian island had been [annexed in 1861 to form the unified Italian state](https://en.wikipedia.org/wiki/Unification_of_Italy).

+Six million years prior, the Messinian salinity crisis 6 millions years created the opportunity for industrial wealth in towns alongside the strait.
 The evaporating Mediterranean salt water left behind gypsum ($\ce{CaSO4}$) crystals that dissolved in the rain to pool in crannies without much oxygen.
 There, sulfate-reducing bacteria stripped electrons from the dissolved oxidised sulfur to fuel their own metabolism, leaving behind limestone and native sulfur:

 $$\ce{CaSO4·2H2O(s) + CH3COO-(aq) + H+(aq) -> CaCO3(s) + CO2(g) + 3H2O(l) + {\color{#F1DD38}S^0(s)}}$$